Great ape personhood: Status

+1990s

 In 1992, Switzerland amended its constitution to recognize animals as beings and not things.
 However, in 1999 the Swiss constitution was completely rewritten, and this distinction was removed.

-A decade later, Germany guaranteed rights to animals in a 2002 constitutional amendment, the first European Union member to do so.
+In 1997, the United Kingdom announced that it would no longer grant licenses for research involving great apes.
+The then British Home Secretary Jack Straw argued that this decision is a matter of morality, further stating that "the cognitive and behavioural characteristics and qualities of these animals mean it is unethical to treat them as expendable for research".

 New Zealand created specific legal protections for five great ape species in 1999.
 The use of gorillas, chimpanzees and orangutans in research, testing, or teaching is limited to activities intended to benefit the animals or its species.
 A New Zealand animal protection group later argued the restrictions conferred weak legal rights.

+2000s

+Several European countries including the Netherlands in 2002, Sweden in 2003, Austria in 2004, and Switzerland in 2006 have completely banned the use of great apes in animal testing.
+Austria is the only country in the world to have banned all live surgery on non-human primates, including lesser apes.

+In 2002, Germany guaranteed rights to animals in a constitutional amendment, the first European Union member state to do so.